JulianDeco/Final-UDI-2/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code.

 ## Contact
-For any questions or feedback, please contact [juliandecoppet@gmail.com].
+For any questions or feedback, please contact juliandecoppet@gmail.com.
-Make sure to replace `[Your Name]`, `[repository_url]`, and `[Your Email Address]` with the appropriate information for your project.
-You can also add more details or sections to the README as needed.